Vriitter/metrika-studio/README.md

 # metrika-studio
-Landing page for a design studio
+Landing page for an interior design studio that creates modern and stylish interiors for a comfortable life